-The effect of the MTW on the S1 criterion has been decomposed per season and is presented in Fig. \ref{fig:changes_S1_seasons}.
-Differences between the seasons are substantial, with greater improvements for winter than summer.
-An analysis of the selected hours for the geopotential height predictor was then performed for the MTW with different time steps (Fig. \ref{fig:hours_selection_per_season}).
-It was found that the new choice of the temporal window in winter is more balanced between the different hours of the day (more regular repartition), and this for all MTW time steps.
-This means a change in selection of a greater portion of the analogue dates compared to the conventional approach.
-On the contrary, the days in summer had a preference for the initial temporal window (Z500 24~h \& Z1000 12~h).
-It is likely due to more pronounced diurnal effects, which reduced the potential for improvement of the criteria.
+The effect of the MTW on the S1 criterion was been decomposed per season and is presented in Fig. \ref{fig:changes_S1_seasons}.
+The differences among the seasons were substantial, with greater improvements shown for winter than summer.
+Analysis of the selected hours for the geopotential height predictor was then performed for the MTW with different time steps (Fig. \ref{fig:hours_selection_per_season}).
+The new choice of the temporal window in winter was more balanced between the different hours of the day, showing more regular repartition, and thus for all MTW time steps.
+This indicates a change in selection of a greater portion of the analogue dates in this method than that in the conventional approach.
+On the contrary, the days in summer showed a preference for the initial temporal window (Z500, 24 h and Z1000, 12 h).
+This is likely attributed to the more pronounced diurnal effects, which reduced the potential for improvement of the criteria.
 These effects are in phase with the daily cycle, and good analogues were essentially found for the same hours.
-When a 3h-MTW was used, the time step following the initial temporal window (so Z500 27~h \& Z1000 15~h) was almost as often selected as the initial one for all seasons.
-It can be considered as relatively similar in terms of the solar influence.
+When a 3-h MTW was used, the time step following the initial temporal window (Z500, 27 h and Z1000, 15 h) was selected almost as often as the initial values for all seasons.
+This result can be considered as relatively similar in terms of the solar influence.
 The other seasons were between these two extremes, which is consistent with their respective improvements in S1.

 \subsubsection{Moisture analogy}